Schools Support Materials

 *Note: State agencies such as state government facilities, public schools, and special districts are not covered by the Alameda County Mandatory Recycling Ordinance.
 State mandatory recycling and composting laws AB 341 and AB 1826 may apply.
 Click here for more information.

-The scope of participation and implementation timing of the Mandatory Recycling Ordinance differs among Alameda County’s jurisdictions.
-These 1-page handouts summarize the current compliance requirements for each city grouping and highlights resources available to help businesses and institutions comply with the Ordinance.
+This 1-page handout summarizes the compliance requirements for and highlights resources available to help businesses and institutions comply with the Ordinance.

 For more details about the compliance requirements in the various Alameda County jurisdictions, go to Rules by City.